 An expansion of our outreach efforts initiated by violinist Jennifer Mitchell, “Civic in the City” is a series of recitals prepared and performed in various neighborhoods around the metro area.
-Debbie Allen, KCCO principal clarinetist, began the program with a series of recitals in her neighborhood in 2020, and it has continued to grow over the last two summers.
+Debbie Allen, KCCO principal clarinetist, began the program with a series of recitals in her neighborhood in 2020, and it has continued to grow over the last three summers.

 August 25 at 7:00pm (rain date August 26) New Longview Farms 904 SW Redbuck Cr.
 Lee’s Summit, MO 64081 (new pavilion down the hill from the pool)

 September 9 at 4:00pm (rain date September 10) Wilshire Clubhouse/Pool 13116 Delmar Leawood, KS 66209

 A highlight of Civic in the City is the performance of an original composition for string quartet, As The River Flows, written by our own Debbie Allen.
 The inspiration for the composition was watching nature unfold in all its glory while sheltering in place, at the onset of the virus.
 As The River Flows includes three movements: Life Endures, NatureRestores, and Water Glistens.

 Our annual Instrument Petting Zoo helps foster an appreciation for music by introducing children to different instruments and even giving them the chance to try playing them.
 This year’s participants also got to hear a few riffs from some of our talented orchestra members!